MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Instances can be placed in a specific partition or auto placed by AWS.
 * Great for topology aware applications (HDFS, HBase, Cassandra).

+## Dedicated Hosts

+* EC2 Host dedicated to you in its entirety.